 For extended repairs, encourage your renters to practice safe distancing and stay six feet or more apart when communicating with your vendors.
 Wearing masks for the duration of the visit is also recommended.

 Make Sure Tenants Have a Way to Clarify Questions About the Policy

 While tenants may skim the policy, your best bet is to share it in multiple places, such as using both an email and a physical flyer.
 Allowing them to ask questions—possibly through a video call—may cut down on unnecessary surprises.

 Clarify that the policy is in place to keep both repair workers and tenants safe—not to unduly inconvenience either party.
 If a tenant has an idea that maintains social distancing and solves a problem, being flexible may be in your best interest.
 In fact, their solution may be a helpful one that you can implement across multiple properties with an update to the policy.

 Property Management Makes It Easier!

-As an expert provider of property management, Charleston, SC, landlords, we know you have a lot on your plate.
+As Charleston property managers, we know you have a lot on your plate.
 One way to keep your workload manageable is to work with a property manager!
 Property managers have experience adapting their repair and maintenance policies to any scenario.
 They may have suggestions for how to structure your policy, or you can let them handle all questions—saving you time.

 Property managers are also in touch with a network of highly reputable vendors to get continued, reliable service across the properties they manage.
 This can keep your maintenance and repair schedules prompt even if—for instance—a single repair or maintenance vendor has chosen not to visit properties for a period of time.
 However, maintenance is not the only arena where expert property management becomes valuable: rent collection is another area where landlords struggle during any crisis.